tvaucher/youtube-viz/README.md

 # YouTube Longitudinal Data Visualization

-Welcome in the github pages repository of our YouTube visualization project.
-Our aim is to provide an interactive visualization of about 96 mio YouTube videos from english channels with more than 10k subscribers.
+Welcome in the GitHub pages repository of our YouTube visualization project.
+Our aim is to provide an interactive visualization of about 96 mio YouTube videos from English channels with more than 10k subscribers.
 This project was made for the [COM-480 Data visualization](https://edu.epfl.ch/coursebook/en/data-visualization-COM-480) class at EPFL in Spring 2020.
 You can find more information about our preprocessing and milestones in the [class repository](https://github.com/com-480-data-visualization/com-480-project-datavirus/).
 Our results are presented [here](https://tvaucher.github.io/youtube-viz/)

 ## Setup